Anti-corruption programme for Norges Bank Central Banking

 Norges Bank has rules on authorised signatories governing who is entitled to sign on behalf of the Bank.
 Two signatures are normally required.
 Authorities are documented and are also set out in job descriptions.
 The Governor has set limits for the value of framework agreements, purchasing contracts and so on that managers may sign.

 The Executive Board has issued ethical principles for employees of Norges Bank, and the Governor has issued Conduct Policy for employees in Norges Bank Central Banking.
 These set out strict rules on confidentiality, inside information, conflicts of interest and accepting invitations.
 There are restrictions on employees’ right to trade in financial instruments, foreign exchange and fixed-income products.
 There is an ongoing obligation to disclose personal trading, secondary occupations and gifts.
-Employees must not accept gifts and personal benefits for themselves or others from the Bank’s business contacts or from others when performing work or service for Norges Bank that may constitute a personal advantage for the employee or that could, or may be intended to, influence the employee’s performance of his or her duties.
+Employees must not accept gifts and personal benefits for themselves or others in relation with their work.
 The rules on gifts are intended partly to prevent corruption.
-The Bank has rules on money laundering and procedures where there is a suspicion of serious illegal acts.
+The Bank has procedures on handling suspicion of money laundering and terrorist financing.

-All employees have an independent responsibility to contribute to safeguarding Norges Bank’s reputation.
-Employees must also refrain from acts that even if lawful pose a reputational risk to the Bank.
-This means that employees are required to act in an ethically responsible manner and are prohibited from engaging in illegal acts including corruption, fraud, embezzlement, etc, and other forms of dereliction of duty that could undermine Norges Bank’s reputation.
+All employees have an independent responsibility to safeguard Norges Bank’s reputation.
+Employees must refrain from acts that even lawful, that they should understand may damage the Bank’s reputation.
 Anti-corruption is about more than prescriptions and prohibitions set out in laws and regulations – it is also about individual attitudes and choices.

 Procurement must comply with the rules on public procurement and the relevant provisions of the Freedom of Information Act.
-Procurement must observe basic principles of competition, equal treatment, predictability, verifiability and proportionality.
+The procurement process must observe basic principles of competition, equal treatment, predictability, verifiability and proportionality.
 A central procurement function is involved in all purchases.
-The procurement function is responsible for Norges Bank Central Banking complying with internal and external guidelines on public procurement.

 Suppliers with access to the Bank’s premises or systems must undertake to adhere to a special set of ethical guidelines based on ethical principles laid down by the Executive Board.
 Suppliers and third parties acting on their behalf must agree, for example, to refrain from illegal acts, including any form of corruption.